Written by James Whitfield, CSCS, Exercise Physiologist & Performance Researcher

 Insurance considerations significantly impact total treatment costs.
 While most plans exclude DSIP coverage, some patients successfully use Health Savings Account (HSA) or Flexible Spending Account (FSA) funds for compounded peptide therapies when prescribed by a licensed physician.
 Melatonin supplements remain ineligible for insurance reimbursement, though prescription formulations often receive partial coverage under sleep disorder treatment protocols.

-DSIP dosing protocols require careful titration and timing optimization to achieve therapeutic benefits while minimizing side effects.
+DSIP dosing protocols require careful titration and timing improvement to achieve therapeutic benefits while minimizing side effects.
 Initial dosing typically begins at 25 mcg administered subcutaneously 30-60 minutes before desired bedtime.
 The peptide's rapid onset of action and relatively short plasma half-life necessitate precise timing for optimal sleep architecture enhancement.

 Most clinicians recommend a gradual dose escalation protocol over 2-3 weeks, allowing patients to assess individual response and tolerance.
 Week one involves 25 mcg nightly, with potential increases to 50 mcg during week two if sleep quality improvements remain insufficient.
-Maximum therapeutic doses rarely exceed 100 mcg nightly, as higher doses do not typically provide additional benefits and may increase side effect risk.
+Maximum therapeutic doses rarely exceed 100 mcg nightly, as higher doses don't typically provide additional benefits and may increase side effect risk.

 DSIP injection technique requires proper subcutaneous administration, typically in the abdomen or thigh using insulin syringes with 29-31 gauge needles.
 The peptide must be stored refrigerated (36-46°F) and reconstituted with bacteriostatic water according to specific protocols.
 Most compounded preparations remain stable for 30-60 days when properly stored, requiring monthly prescription refills.